 - Victories could be via knockout (8 count), points, or referee/judge's decision.

-In the end, no one benefited from the Brawl for All.
+In the end, no one benefited from the Brawl for All, except maybe Butterbean, whose knockout of Gunn is considered among the most brutal of all time.
 Bart Gunn was fired immediately after the fight with Butterbean.
 Steve Williams suffered a hamstring injury (which led to his defeat).
 Savio Vega reaggravated an arm injury that led to him never working for the WWF/WWE again.
 Most of the other participants were gone within a year.
 And the fans absolutely hated the whole idea of Brawl for All with chants like "Boring!" and "We want wrestling!"

 In the end, the Brawl for All was left as "one of those ideas that looked really good on paper, but was terrible in execution."
 It was inducted into WrestleCrap.